influxdata/telegraf/README.md

 ## 💻 Usage

-Users define a TOML configuration with the plugins and settings they wish to use, then pass that configurations to Telegraf, and the the Telegraf agent collects data from inputs at each interval and sends data to outputs at each flush interval.
+Users define a TOML configuration with the plugins and settings they wish to use, then pass that configuration to Telegraf.
+The Telegraf agent then collects data from inputs at each interval and sends data to outputs at each flush interval.